rompe/ansible-workstation/README.md

 ## Disclaimer

-If you aren't me, you probably don't want to use this.
+If you aren't me (or Jens), you probably don't want to use this.